butaixianran/VIdeo_Upscaler_by_GFPGAN/README.md

 There are 2 ways to make it work with torch 2.x.
 * Go to basicsr's folder in your python environment, find `basicsr/data/degradations.py`, replace all `torchvision.transforms.functional_tensor` with `torchvision.transforms.functional`.
 * Or, do not install `basicsr` with pip server, which is an old version.
-Just install it from its source code in github:
+Just install it from its source code:
 `pip install git+https://github.com/XPixelGroup/BasicSR`